-The key for enforceability of the shrink-wrap, clickwrap and browse-wrap agreements is whether or not it can be established that both parties to the contract were aware of the terms of the agreement and agreed to them.
+The key for enforceability of shrink-wrap, clickwrap and browse-wrap agreements is whether or not it can be established that both parties to the contract were aware of the terms of the agreement and agreed to them.
 Canadian courts have tended to prefer forms of agreements where the terms of such agreement are brought to the attention of the person, with the person having to click "I Accept" prior to being bound to such terms, over those forms of agreement where the person is bound by the terms as a result of simply landing on a website.
+Accordingly, browse-wrap licences are best avoided.